d35r0n/autokey-encryption/README.md

 # vigniere-encryption
-Simple program to encrypt or decrypt message using vigniere encryption.
+This is a simple Python program to either encrypt an unencrypted message or decrypt a message that is encrypted using vigniere encryption.